 Adhering to these targets can aid in effectively managing diabetes and lowering the risk of complications.

-Q. What is the perfect sugar level for a diabetic?
+Q. What is the perfect sugar level for a person with diabetes?

 A well-managed diabetic should aim for blood sugar levels within the following ranges: